tinganho/balanced-storage/README.md

 }
 ```

-Notice that, each `addItem` call needs to match with `deleteItem` on each store.
+Notice that, each `addItem` call needs to match with a `deleteItem` call on each store.

 ## Aliasing